HISTORY OF REEK SUNDAY, part 2: PILGRIMAGE

-Pilgrims, nature lovers, archeologists, historians and hill climbers come from all over the world to climb the mountain.
-In our previous article we discussed the Tradition.
+Pilgrims, nature lovers, archeologists, historians, and hill climbers come from all over the world to climb the mountain on Reek Sunday.
+In our previous article, we discussed the Tradition.
 Here we discuss the pilgrimage that has been going on for centuries, and an older one for millennia.
 More on that later.

-The current one has been going on in an active way since 1905 with the dedication of the new St. Patrick’s Oratory.
+The current one has been going on actively since 1905 with the dedication of the new St. Patrick’s Oratory.
 Pilgrimages had fallen off following the Great Hunger (Potato Famine) of the 1840s and efforts were made to revitalize it.
-On Sunday July 30, 1905 there were 10,000 pilgrims in attendance of the new church.
+On Sunday, July 30, 1905, there were 10,000 pilgrims in attendance of the new church.
 Night pilgrimages were performed until 1973, but they are now held during the day, sometimes barefooted.

 Throughout Ireland, the Festival of Lughnasa is celebrated at the end of July as the start of the harvest festival in honor of the deity Lugh, the ancient pagan god of the Tuatha De Danann, a people whose name is now encompassed in the Irish word for August — Lughnasa.
 Lugh, personified as both young and strong, grasped harvest riches from the hands of fate each year by defeating the older god Crom Dubh.
 Each year the ritual involved cutting the first of the harvest and taking the head of Crom Dubh from its sanctuary and temporarily burying it in a high place.
 This head (right) survived until it was recently stolen from the wall of a ruined church on the Dingle Peninsula, County Kerry, Ireland.